elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - Theft?
 Me, theft, my son?
-- You lie, dog; out of my sight, out of here, I tell you, or I will strangle you.
+- You lie, dog; out of my sight; out of here, I tell you, or I will strangle you.
 - Do you speak the truth?
-Isaac is in their hands.
+They have Isaac.
-- No, traitor, executioner ... executioner.
+- No, traitor, executioner ... executioner!

 - {:.sp} The Black Man with Glasses *(sententious.)*

 - I say, let sleeping dogs lie!
-- I'm not one to throw oil on fire
+- I'm not one to dump oil on a fire
 - but I do choose to pour water on embers
 - {:.pr} and I say that I smell a crime here: the crime against oblivion, the crime against the son, and I say that the father has no right to hang the son on the grudging wire of his cruel memories
 - {: .pr} and I say that we must forget, that the wrong of the vanquished is to be defeated, but their crime is to remember.